flybywiresim/docs/docs/simbridge/troubleshooting.md

 This should now allow access from your browser to SimBridge's remote display via `simbridge.local`.

 ## Logfile
-The logfile contains all of the messages printed by the main window as-well as debug messages.
+The logfile contains all the messages printed by the main window, as-well as debug messages.

 The log file is stored in a file in this folder, formatted by date:
 ```
 <YOUR_COMMUNITY_FOLDER>\flybywire-externaltools-simbridge\resources\logs
 ```
-Please send us the latest logfile to the support channel on discord or on github issues if you're facing issues using the SimBridge's features.
+Please send us the latest logfile to the support channel on discord or on GitHub issues if you're facing issues using the SimBridge's features.

 ## Installation and Upgrade

 Sometimes the installation or the upgrade of Simbridge will fail with an Error during the [Installation](install-configure/installation.md).
 This happens when Simbridge is still running in the background, even though the Installer indicates it isn't.

-Use the Windows Task Manager to stop the Simbridge process as described in the [Stopping Simbridge](install-configure/start-simbridge.md#stopping-simbridge) documentation and then run the installation or upgrade again.
+Use the Windows Task Manager to stop the Simbridge process as described in the [Stopping Simbridge](install-configure/start-simbridge.md#stopping-simbridge) documentation, and then run the installation or upgrade again.